 By offering expert commentary from faculty, particularly the Dean, business schools can demonstrate how they are best equipped to welcome those students who wish to pursue a master's at their institution.

 Press releases are an effective way in rendering attention for unique programmes

 In some cases, master’s programmes are so unique that the best way to market them is through producing and sending out a press release.
 Press releases are most effective when the content is particularly interesting, and will grab a journalist’s attention quickly.
 So, if a master’s programme at your school is new and exciting, it is a great idea to share information about the programme this way.

-This was the case for MIP Politecnico di Milano in Milan, where we sent out a press release to targeted education media about their brand new ‘Chess & Corporate Strategy’ programme.
+This was the case for POLIMI Graduate School of Management in Milan, where we sent out a press release to targeted education media about their brand new ‘Chess & Corporate Strategy’ programme.
 Launched in June 2021, and taught entirely in English, MIP recognised the true value of strategy involved in the game of chess, with this programme being aimed at business professionals and managers who want to improve their skills in strategic thinking and decision-making.

 Sharing success is key as prospective students take note of rankings

 Last but not least, a good way to market your master's programmes is by sharing their ranking success with the media.
 Prospective students take note of rankings, especially by the likes of the Financial Times, QS, and so on.
 If your school ranks highly in these respected rankings tables, sharing this with the media will re-enforce why your schools’ master’s programmes will bring most value to someone’s professional and educational life.

 An example of this is when we shared the news that ESCP Business School’s had been ranked 4th worldwide in the QS Rankings 2021 for its Master's in Business Analytics.
 This ranking recognised the programmes international position, but also the technical and professional dimensions that help establish its cutting-edge reputation.